Zephaniah4/FoodServiceApp/docs/process-journey.md

 1. **Arrival and Check-In**
    When an individual or family arrives at a free grocery assistance drive-thru location, a staff member directs the driver to access the FoodServiceApp website.
 This can be done by providing a URL or QR code for use on their personal device, or by offering a tablet in kiosk mode if needed.
    The website guides the user to a check-in page, where they enter information about themselves and their household, and complete any required forms for reporting purposes.
+If the driver has previously checked-in, they can find themselves from the driver queue and skip any unnecessary forms.
 Once submitted, the driver is checked in and added to the driver queue.

 2. **Queue and Verification**
    After check-in, the driver waits in the line of cars.
 Upon reaching the first stop, staff verify the driver’s check-in status by referencing the driver queue in the admin view of the website.
 Once verified, the driver proceeds to the next stop.